hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>date-time</i> sdt:current-dateTime()</code>

-Returns the current date and time (in extended ISO-8601 format) from the SDT context in the implicit time zone.
+Returns the current date and time from the SDT context in the implicit time zone.

 <i>Note:</i> this function is deterministic and context-dependent; multiple invocations within the same execution context will return the same result.